Mike3rd/mturko_vercel/content/page/toby2.md

 #### Pages 22-23: New Beginning

 (Left 22)

+show postman, walk, and friends.

+revert back to "Why don't I get a dog... and walks that are mine?"
+Car rides and belly rubs, and tricks for cheese on last scene

 Leash clipped on - not tight, just right,
 Walking home through city light.